wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.2.5 =
+- (06 Dec 2009) - More improvements for CAPTCHA images and fonts.

 = 2.2.4 =
 - (30 Nov 2009) - Fix blank CAPTCHA text issue some users were having.
 - Added CAPTCHA difficulty level setting on the settings page (Low, Medium, Or High).